openpnp/openpnp/Setup-and-Calibration:-Driver-Setup.md

 See the pages below for additional information on setting up specific drivers within OpenPnP.

 * [[GcodeDriver]]: Recommended for all Gcode based controllers such as Smoothe, Grbl, TinyG, Marlin, etc.
+The Smoothie controller should not be configured in CNC (GRBL), but the 3D printer mode.

 ## Connect